-Nazi Collaborators on Trial during the Cold War:Viktors Arajs and the Latvian Auxiliary Security Police The Holocaust and its Contexts.
+Nazi Collaborators on Trial during the Cold War:Viktors Arajs and the Latvian Auxiliary Security Police.
 1st ed.
 2018 Richards Plavnieks

 Nazi Collaborators on Trial during the Cold War:Viktors Arajs and the Latvian Auxiliary Security Police.
 Softcover reprint of the original 1st ed.
 2018 Richards Plavnieks

 Erscheinungsdatum: 10/2017Medium: BuchEinband: GebundenTitel: Nazi Collaborators on Trial during the Cold WarTitelzusatz: Viktors Arajs and the Latvian Auxiliary Security PoliceAutor: Plavnieks, RichardsVerlag: Springer-Verlag GmbH // Springer Inter